Hoyasumii/bee-movie/README.md

 I'm not scared of him.It's an allergic thing.

- Put that on your re
+ Put that on your res